Slavery in Zanzibar: Royal harem

+In 19th century Zanzibar, Oromo slave girls were also greatly valued and were bought by the Sultans for their harem.
+Johann Ludwig Krapf noted that the Oromo slave girls sold at Somali ports were in great demand in the Swahili coast and sold for up to a hundred dollars, often ending up in the harems of prominent people.
+According to Henry Morton Stanley, Sultan Barghash bin Said imported Circassian, Georgian and Oromo slave-girls, as well as women from other regional sources.

 Emily Ruete described the multi ethnic Royal harem in her memoirs:

 Arabic was the only language really sanctioned in my father's presence.
 But as soon as he turned his back, a truly Babylonian confusion of tongues commenced, and Arabian, Persian, Turkish, Circassian, Swahely, Nubian, and Abyssinian were spoken and mixed up together, not to mention the various dialects of these tongues. [...]
 Both at Bet il Mtoni and at Bet il Sahel the meals were cooked in the Arab as well as in the Persian and Turkish manner.
 People of all races lived in these two houses — the races of various beauty.
 The slaves were dressed in Swaihily style, but we were permitted to appear in Arab fashion alone.
 Any newly-arrived Circassian or Abyssinian woman had to exchange her ample robes and fantastic attire within three days for -the Arab costume provided for her. [...]
 On the seventh day after the birth of a child my father used to' pay a visit to the infant and its mother to present some article of jewellery to the baby.
 In the same way a new Surie received at onco the necessary jewels, and had her servants assigned to her by the chief eunuch."